lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     many participants had 1, 2 or 3 time points in the analysis."*

-        These have been added as requested. {{Tony, not sure about how I feel adding signif to Table 1.
-My analysis isn't on changes in these measures, so there is not need to test if there is a difference.
-It's purely descriptive and I'd prefer not to generate p-values for the sake of generating p-values.
-Thoughts?
-I could always just do a baseline table...}}
+        These have been added as requested. {{Tony, not sure about how I feel adding p-values to Table 1.
+I'm showing it purely for descriptive purposes and it might detract from discussion since, as you may recall, some variables (e.g. HDL) have a significant difference between visits, but don't really change over the visits... thoughts?
+I'm not too keen on generating p-values for the sake of generating p-values, esp. when it is not really relevant to the main analysis.}}

     - *"How were the changes calculated (GEE?) in the basic characteristics of the PROMISE cohort section?"*